laitanawe/nextflow-programming/_episodes/05-nextflow-dsl2-subworkflows.md

 > > 1.
 The first line shows the Nextflow version number.
 > > 1.
 The second line shows the run name `fervent_babbage` (adjective and scientist name) and revision id `c54a707593`.
 > > 1.
 The third line tells you the process has been executed locally (`executor >  local`).
 > > 1.
 The next line shows the log info followed by the process ids e.g. `51/a6b821`, process name, number of cpus, percentage task completion, and how many instances of the process have been run.
+Take note of subworkflow process names rnaseq_sub:index, rnaseq_sub:fastqc, and rnaseq_sub:quant.
 > > 1.
 The final line is the output of the `view` operator.
 > {: .solution}
 {: .challenge}